Seby Zavala Player Props: White Sox vs. Tigers

 Seby Zavala At The Plate

-- Zavala is batting .153 with a double, two home runs and four walks.
+- Zavala has a double, two home runs and four walks while batting .153.

-- In 11 of 29 games this year (37.9%), Zavala has reached base safely via hit, and that includes multiple hits twice.
+- This year, Zavala has totaled at least one hit in 11 of 29 games (37.9%), and had multiple hits twice.

-- In 29 games played this season, he has homered in two of them.
+- In 29 games played this season, he has gone deep in two of them.

 - In six games this year, Zavala has picked up an RBI, with more than one RBI once.